hawkinsw/CPPTimes/OOPIntro.md

 ## Load-Bearing Walls

 The most straightforward way to identify a date is to store: the day, the month and the year.
 At their most basic, we can represent each of these as integers.
-In C++, the `struct` is one of two ways to combine one or more variables of fundamental (or even other compound types) to create a *compound* type.
+In C++, the `struct` is one of two ways to combine one or more variables of fundamental types to create a *compound* type (yes, you _can_ combine other compound types to form yet other compound types!).
 The `struct` declaring a new `Date` *type* would look like:

 ```C++
 struct Date {